Nonmetricity theories and aspects of gauge symmetry: Second clock effect: a serious phenomenological issue

-\bea v^\alpha\rightarrow p^\alpha=m\frac{dx^\alpha}{ids}\;\Rightarrow\;||{\bf p}||^2=-m^2\;(||{\bf p}||=im). \eea Besides, we have taken into account that the conformal weight of ${\bf p}$, $w=w({\bf p})=-2$ and that $m_0=-i||{\bf p}(P_0)||$ is not transformed by \eqref{conf-t'}.
-After parallel transport, assuming that the field $Q_{\alpha\mu\nu}$ is not vanishing along the trajectory, we get that at point $P$ the electron associated to each atom has a slightly different mass compared with the remaining ones in the collection of atoms.
+After parallel transport, assuming that the field $Q_{\alpha\mu\nu}$ is not vanishing along the trajectory, we get that at point $x$ the electron associated to each atom has a slightly different mass compared with the remaining ones in the collection of atoms.
 This means that, on top of the standard red(blue)shift of spectral lines taking place in Riemann $V_4$ spacetimes, the spectral lines in the emission (or absorption) spectrum of each atom, suffer a slight broadening.
 This is to be contrasted with the sharpness of the spectral lines in the hydrogen atom.
 The argument, very similar to the one stated by Einstein and leading to rejection of the original Weyl theory \cite{weyl-1917}, is applicable to any other atom, or collection of atoms, including the caesium-133 atom, on which the modern atomic clocks are based.